davidcutting/ECE478-Project3/README.md

 ### Implementation

 We implemented the one-lane bridge problem using mutexes and condition variables.
-We wrote 3 functions arrival void arriveBridge(), void crossBridge(), and void exitBridge() each with a mutex lock and unlock in the beginning and end of the funcction to ensure one thread at a time is accessing shared data.
+We wrote 3 functions arrival void arriveBridge(), void crossBridge(), and void exitBridge() each with a mutex lock and unlock in the beginning and end of the function to ensure one thread at a time is accessing shared data.
 First a car direction array acquires 50 random values which are either 0 or 1.
 In main the oneVehicle thread is created 50 times.
 Then...

 arriveBridge() is done by acquiring the mutex lock then based on what value is containted in the car array value either 0 or 1, will determine the direction it is from.
 Mutex is now unlocked.